Fatigued? Low drive? It could be low testosterone!

 We agreed I would immediately make these changes.
-I would then get blood tests at 6, 9, and 12 weeks afterwards to see if there was any change from the hormone levels I had been exhibiting over the previous two (2) years.
+I would then get blood tests at 6, 9, and 12 weeks afterward to see if there was any change from the hormone levels I had been exhibiting over the previous two (2) years.

 I was in for a surprise.
 The results for my next three blood tests were 674, 775, and 703 ng/dl total Testosterone.
 The bio-available free Testosterone was also much improved.
-How could these few supplements, diet and clothing changes increase my Testosterone by 300 units?
+How could these few supplements, diet, and clothing changes increase my Testosterone by 300 units?

-Once I learned there are two commonly recognized endocrine disorders that cause men to have lowered levels of testosterone, I was better able to understand why this natural option helped my 49 year old body.
+Once I learned there are two commonly recognized endocrine disorders that cause men to have lowered levels of testosterone, I was better able to understand why this natural option helped my 49-year-old body.

 Two Major Reasons Men Lose Testosterone

-Factory is Worn Out
+The Factory is Worn Out